-The first page of this activity covers the components of a Creative Commons license and asks students to brainstorm reasons why a content creator might want to include each component in their license.
-Push students to think critically here about both the value each component adds to the creator, but also the ways it might limit the cultural exchange of ideas.
+The first portion of this activity guide covers the components of a Creative Commons license.
+Push students to think critically here about both the value each component adds to the creator, but also the ways it might limit the cultural exchange of ideas, connecting the components of the license to the scenarios that they considered earlier in the class.